 | Server Environment | Pre-installed on almost all Unix/Linux systems, immediately available via SSH |

-| Speed | Lighter than GUI editors, keyboard-centric is faster than mouse |
+| Speed | Lighter than GUI editors, and keyboard-centric editing is often faster than using a mouse |

 | Versatility | Vim key bindings supported in VS Code, JetBrains, browsers, and more |